Edited by: Keri Stooksbury

 The fact is that using a credit card helps keep you covered in the case of theft, loss, or fraud better than cash or a debit card ever could.

-If you’re just getting started with your credit journey and have never had a credit card, the Freedom Student card is a great option from Chase to help you build credit.
-The card is very easy to be approved for since it is specifically designed for students with little to no credit history, but despite that, it still earns rewards!
+If you’re just starting your credit journey and have never had a credit card, the Freedom Rise card is a great option from Chase to help you build credit.
+The card is very easy to be approved for since it is specifically designed for those with little to no credit history, but despite that, it still earns rewards!

-The Freedom Student card earns 1% cash-back on all purchases you make, 5% back on Lyft rides through March 2025, and includes 3 complimentary months of DashPass — DoorDash’s subscription service that provides free delivery and reduced service fees (you’ll then get DashPass at 50% off for the next 9 months).
+The Freedom Rise card earns 1.5% cash-back on all purchases you make, 5% back on Lyft rides through March 2025, and includes 3 complimentary months of DashPass — DoorDash’s subscription service that provides free delivery and reduced service fees (you’ll then get DashPass at 50% off for the next 9 months).

-That’s not all, though — this no annual fee card also gives you purchase protection, access to your credit score at any time through Chase Credit Journey, a credit limit increase after making 5 monthly payments on time within 10 months from account opening, and a $20 good standing reward on your account anniversary each year.
-That’s right, the Freedom Student card will actually pay you $20 each year for using your card responsibly!
+That’s not all, though — this no-annual-fee card also gives you purchase protection, access to your credit score at any time through Chase Credit Journey, and a possible credit limit increase after 6 months.

-Hot Tip: Our guide Understanding and Building Your Credit Score: The Guide for College Students is an excellent resource to help you set the foundation for a successful financial future.
+Hot Tip: Our guide Understanding Your Finances: A Guide for College Students is an excellent resource to help you set the foundation for a successful financial future.

 With the Freedom Unlimited card, you’ll earn 5% cash-back on travel purchased through the Chase Ultimate Rewards travel portal (helpful for trips back home or for Spring Break), 3% back on dining and drugstore purchases, 1.5% back on all other purchases, and 5% cash-back on Lyft rides through March 2025, giving you plenty of opportunities to rack up the cash-back on all of your expenses.